 front – Specifies the material which is going to be used for front-side faces as defined by the object normals.

-back – Specifies the material V-Ray will use for back-side faces as defined by the object normals.
+back – Specifies the material V-Ray uses for back-side faces as defined by the object normals.

 Multiply By Front Diffuse – When enabled, multiplies the back side color by the cached diffuse color of the front BRDF.

-- This material will give best results when assigned to singleside objects (non-shelled) objects like planes, extruded splines etc. Otherwise it can lead to extremely longer render times.
+- This material gives best results when assigned to singleside objects (non-shelled) objects like planes, extruded splines etc. Otherwise it can lead to extremely longer render times.